 Shaded and Tipped:

 The shaded coat has the colour extending down approximately half to two thirds the hair, with a white/ivory ground colour.

 The colour of the tipped coat doesn’t extend down as far, and therefore the tipped coat looks much lighter than the shaded.
 This shading should have a uniform distribution.

-The temperament is a lovely combination of both the Chinchilla and the Burmilla.
+The longhaired Burmilla is lovely combination of both the Chinchilla and the Burmilla.
 They are placid, laid back, quiet and gentle, don’t be fooled though, they also love to play.